dolphindb/Tutorials_EN/multi_machine_cluster_deployment.md

 The parameters are described in the table below.

-The parameters are described in the table below.
 | Parameter Configuration        | Description          |
 |:------------- |:-------------|
 |localSite=10.1.1.7:8990:master|     Node LAN information in the format of IP address:port number:alias of the local node.
 All fields are mandatory.|